Best Infant Car Seats of 2023

 To a first-time parent testing infant car seats in a store, all models can feel heavy—and that's before adding the weight of an actual baby (7.5 pounds at birth, on average!)

 But a few newer infant car seats are starting to lighten the load.
 The Maxi-Cosi Coral XP uses an innovative nesting system in which the outer shell of the seat can remain the vehicle while the inner carrier is removed for transport.
 Once you've ditched the heavy plastic, the inner carrier is only 5 pounds, light enough to carry with a crossbody strap.

 All parts considered, the Nuna PIPA Lite series of car seats are the lightest car seats on the market.
-A proprietary type of lightweight foam helps reduce the weight of the seat to less than 6 pounds, as does the exclusion of plastic seatbelt guides (the PIPA Lite car seats, with the exception of the PIPA Lite RX, can only be installed with a base).
+A proprietary type of lightweight foam helps reduce the weight of the seat to less than 7 pounds.

 See a complete list of the lightest car seats here.
 The top five lightest infant car seats are: